Locally Markov walks on finite graphs: Introduction

-Examples of Abelian networks are: Abelian sandpiles \cite{abelian-sandpile-btw, abelian-sandpile-dhar}, bootstrap percolation \cite{bootstrap-hol,bootstrap-ent}, rotor networks \cite{rotor}, oil and water model \cite{oil-and-water}.
-Allowing the transition function in an Abelian network to depend on a probability space, one obtains a larger class of processes that are called \emph{stochastic Abelian networks}, and which include classical Markov chains, branching Markov chains, internal DLA, excited walk, activated random walks, and stochastic sandpiles as special examples.
-Several of these systems of interacting particles can be characterized by an Abelian property which means that changing the order of certain interactions has no effect on the final state of the system.
-This property turned out to be very useful when proving phase transitions for such systems.

-Among the aforementioned Abelian networks, rotor networks lend themselves in a natural way to being generalized to stochastic networks, by rotating the rotor not in a deterministic fashion, but randomly and based on the current direction of the rotors.
-This idea motivates us to introduce the concept of locally Markov walks, where the next step of the walker depends on the previous action at its current location.
-Locally Markov walks include excited walks \cite{excited-walk}, p-walks \cite{p-walk}, or random walks with local memory \cite{rw-loc-mem} as examples.
+Consider the lattice $\mathbb{Z}^2$, where each vertex is equipped with an arrow pointing toward one of its four neighboring vertices.
+A particle then moves according to the following rule: when the particle is at site $x$, we first rotate the arrow at $x$ clockwise to the next neighbor of $x$, and then move the particle along this updated arrow.
+This deterministic process is known as a rotor walk.
+If, instead, the updating of arrows is randomized — depending only on the current orientation of the arrow — then we obtain a stochastic generalization of rotor walks, that we call \textit{locally Markov walks}.

-The aim of the current work is to investigate \emph{locally Markov walks on finite graphs} as stochastic processes that obey a weak version of the Markov property: if the walker's current position is some $x\in V$, then the distribution of the next step depends on the previous exit from $x$, thus interpolating between random walks (where the exits are i.i.d.) and their deterministic analogues rotor walks (in which the exits are periodic).
-For such processes on finite graphs, we investigate the stationary distribution, eigenvalues, spectral gap and mixing times.
+The aim of the current work is to introduce and investigate \emph{locally Markov walks on graphs} $G=(V,E)$ as stochastic processes that obey a weak form of the Markov property: if the walker's current position is $x\in V$, then the distribution of the next step depends on the previous exit from $x$, thus interpolating between random walks (where the exits are i.i.d.) and their deterministic analogues rotor walks (in which the exits are periodic).
+For such processes, we describe the stationary distribution, eigenvalues, recurrent states, irreducibility, and mixing times.
+While locally Markov walks admit a natural definition on infinite graphs, in this work we confine our analysis to finite graphs, which enables the derivation of general results.